High level overview

 A high level summary of the new senior managers and certification regime (SMCR) and how the FCA propose to extend it to all FCA solo-regulated firms.

-This summary is based on the consultation paper (CP17/25) published by the FCA on 26 July 2017, which is now subject to consultation.
+This summary is based on the consultation paper (CP17/25) published by the FCA on 26 July 2017.
+The consultation has now closed and we have submitted our response to the FCA (details available here).

 Application: the extension of SMCR will apply to all FCA solo-regulated firms and replace the current FCA Approved Persons Regime for them.